Image of the planet Earth sitting inside a lightbulb resting on its side.

 The Role of Renewable Energies

-Since fossil fuels are the biggest contributor to the climate crisis, we must switch to clean energy sources to mitigate the worst effects of climate change.
+Since fossil fuels are the largest contributor to the climate crisis, we must transition to clean energy sources to mitigate its worst effects.

-At present, only seven countries produce almost all of their electricity from renewable sources, mainly in the form of hydroelectricity - Albania, Bhutan, Nepal, Paraguay, Iceland, Ethiopia, and the Democratic Republic of Congo.
+At present, only seven countries produce almost all of their electricity from renewable sources, mainly through hydroelectricity: Albania, Bhutan, Nepal, Paraguay, Iceland, Ethiopia, and the Democratic Republic of Congo.
 Other countries leading the way are Costa Rica, Sweden, Germany, Uruguay, Kenya, Morocco, New Zealand, and Norway.
 These countries are proving that the transition is possible.

 The electrification of our energy systems is key to meeting climate targets.
 Replacing old technology with electric versions, such as electric cars and heat pumps, allows us to utilise renewable energy easily and affordably.

 To limit global warming to 1.5°C, the world needs to triple its renewable energy capacity by 2030.
-The installation of renewable infrastructure has been greater than fossil fuel and nuclear for the last 4 years.
+The installation of renewable infrastructure has exceeded that of fossil fuel and nuclear for the last 4 years.
 Continued massive funding and investment into the renewable energy sector is essential.

 Several wind turbines in the distance sit under a red and pink sky at sunset.
 There is a farmers field in the foreground.